Treats eye redness, swelling, and pain caused by eye surgery. Also used to treat eye inflammation or swelling. This medicine is a corticosteroid.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

 - Do not touch the eye dropper tip to any surface.
-This will help keep the medicine as germ-free as possible.
+This will help keep the medicine free of germs.

 If a dose is missed: